Canada: Alberta

 Flaring or Venting without Prior Approval

-Section 3 of Directive 060, 2020 (“Temporary and Well Test Flaring and Incinerating”) does not require a permit for unplanned nonroutine flaring and incineration, such as during process upsets and emergencies.
+Section 3 of Directive 060, 2020 (“Temporary and Well Test Flaring and Incinerating”; see footnote 1) does not require a permit for unplanned nonroutine flaring and incineration, such as during process upsets and emergencies.
 In addition, the AER does not require permits for flaring at oil and bitumen batteries.
 Under certain other conditions (for example, compliance with the percentage of hydrogen sulfide limits or with the Alberta Ambient Air Quality Objectives), permits are not required.
-These conditions are confirmed by the decision-tree tool adopted from CASA recommendations (Section 3 of AER Directive 060, 2020).
+These conditions are confirmed by the decision-tree tool adapted from CASA recommendations (Section 3 of AER Directive 060, 2020).

 Authorized Flaring or Venting

-According to Section 3 of Directive 060, 2020, planned nonroutine flaring and incineration events require a temporary flaring or incineration permit from the AER, with advanced filing of proper documentation.
+According to Section 3 of Directive 060, 2020 , planned nonroutine flaring and incineration events require a temporary flaring or incineration permit from the AER, with advanced filing of proper documentation.
 Section 3 lists the conditions that require a temporary flaring permit and describes the requirements for obtaining the permit.
 All permit applications are published on the Public Notice of Application webpage.
 The AER may issue a single “blanket” permit to cover several flaring events at different sites in an area if requested by the licensee.
 Companies may request a variance from the requirements if they have sufficient justification.
 Licensees must provide specific engineering, economic, and operational information to justify flaring or incinerating gas volumes above the volume allowance threshold.
-The AER does not consider venting an acceptable alternative to flaring or incineration (except for inert gases).
+The AER does not consider venting an acceptable alternative to flaring or incineration (except for inert gases subject to certain requirements; see Section 8.9).
 It requires that gas be flared if gas volumes are sufficient to sustain stable combustion or conserved.

 Development Plans

-Directive 056: Energy Development Applications and Schedules, 2021, presents the requirements and procedures for filing a license application to build or operate any petroleum industry on-site installations and the volume that is disposed of by burning in a flare or incinerator.
-Applicants proposing to flare, incinerate, or vent gas should comply with the requirements of Directive 060, 2020, and Section 8 of Alberta Regulation 151/71: Oil and Gas Conservation Rules, 1971.
+Directive 056: Energy Development Applications and Schedules, first released in 2021, presents the requirements and procedures for filing a license application to build or operate any petroleum industry on-site installations and the volume that is disposed of by burning in a flare or incinerator.
+Applicants proposing to flare, incinerate, or vent gas should comply with the requirements of Directive 060, 2020 , and Section 8 of Alberta Regulation 151/71: Oil and Gas Conservation Rules, 1971 .

 Since 2018, management of fugitive emissions has been based on a systematic program of detecting and repairing leaks and malfunctioning equipment.
 The AER requires operators to develop and document a Methane Reduction Retrofit Compliance Plan containing a schedule to replace and retrofit existing equipment and allocating funding to reduce venting.
 The plan must set an overall limit on the volume of vented gas at all existing and future oil and gas sites by 2023.